Stair Climber vs Elliptical: What’s the Difference?

 Two of the gym’s most popular machines go head-to-head as we discover which is better: the stair climber vs elliptical trainer.
 Since ‘which is better’ is a bit—okay, highly—objective, we will break it down by different categories.
 Interested?
 Then read on, friends.

 1 | Impact On Your Joints

 We have written extensively about low-impact workouts and how beneficial they are.
-Whether you are prone to injury or are training consistently with high-intensity workouts, you should be adding low-impact exercises into your routine.
+What are low impact exercises, you ask?
+These are exercises that put less strain on the joints.
+Whether you are prone to injury, use circuit training equipment, or are training consistently with high-intensity and resistance workouts, you should be adding low-impact exercises into your routine.
 Luckily, both of these workouts fit the bill but vary slightly in their low-impact nature.
 When using an elliptical for cardio, your feet never leave the pedals.
 In turn, you are not picking your feet off of the elliptical machine and then hitting them down again.
 This negates any intense impact that your knees and other joints may experience and is one of the most significant elliptical benefits.

 While a benefit of the stair climber is that it is low-impact as well, it does require you to lift your foot from the step and set it back down again.
 This movement is slightly more impactful on your joints.
 Though, if you are looking for a low-impact routine, either the stair climber or elliptical machine should be safe for you!
 Just make sure to ask your doctor.

 2 | Muscles Worked